amaboh/amaboh/README.md

 ## 🚀 About Me
-Versatile and innovative Data Science professional with a strong background in machine learning, data engineering, and financial analytics.
-Currently pursuing a Masters in Data Science & Analytics with a focus on Machine Learning and High-Performance Computing and holds an MSc in Finance.
+Data Science professional with a strong background in financial analytics and data engineering.
+Google certified Data engineer with a Masters in Data Science & Analytics with a focus on Machine Learning and High-Performance Computing and holds an MSc in Finance.
 Skilled in leveraging technologies such as Python, R, SQL, PySpark, Kafka, and Tableau to create data-driven solutions.

 ## 🛠 Skills
 Core Skills: Machine learning/Data Engineering , technical writing

-•	Machine learning: Supervised Learning, Unsupervised Learning, Deep Learning, Natural Language Processing, Computer Vision, Time Series Analysis, Reinforcement Learning
+•	Machine learning: Supervised Learning, Unsupervised Learning, Deep Learning, Natural Language Processing, Time Series Analysis, and MLOPs

-•	Data Engineering: Data Pipelines(ETL/ELT), Data cleaning and processing, Explorative Data Analyses, Data visualization
+•	Data Engineering: Data Pipelines(ETL/ELT), Change Data Capture, Data cleaning and processing, Explorative Data Analyses, Data visualization